 Welcome to ISU

 Welcome back!
-We hope you had a safe and healthy summer, and that you are as ready for the Fall 2021 semester as we are.
-As you transition to the Fall 2021 semester, please review the important information provided below.
+We hope you had a safe and healthy summer break, and that you are as ready for the Fall 2022 semester as we are.
+As you transition to the Fall 2022 semester, please review the important information provided below.
 Have a GREAT semester, and GO CYCLONES!

 Make sure your current in-session address information is on AccessPlus.